Psypher1/laravel-30-days/README.md

 26. Build Process in Order

-Going forward, it's the final project - I have placed that in another repo
+Going forward, it's the final project - I have placed that in the [final project repo](https://github.com/Psypher1/pixel-positions)

 The lesson numbers is what I am using to name my branches